Alberta Provincial Payroll Information

 Time with Employer 90 days

-Required Notice Prior to the leave (or as soon as it is reasonable), the employee must supply a medical certificate regarding the critical illness.
+Required Notice Prior to the leave (or as soon as it is reasonable), with the employee supplying a medical certificate regarding the critical illness.

-Length of Leave Up to 36 weeks for a critically ill child, or up to 16 weeks for a critically ill adult.
+Length of Leave Up to 36 weeks to care for a child, and up to 16 weeks to care for an adult.

-Paid No. Employees may be eligible for critically ill or injured child and critically ill or injured adult benefits under the federal EI program.
+Paid No, unless stated in an employment contract or collective agreement.
+Employees may be eligible for related benefits under the federal EI program.

 Death or Disappearance of Child Leave